-1Age is not a protected characteristic in relation to the provision of education or services to pupils, but it is a relevant protected characteristic in respect of staff and others.

-7.6 Under the Act, it is also unlawful to subject pupils or staff to Harassment, or Victimisation.
+- Age is not a protected characteristic in relation to the provision of education or services to pupils, but it is a relevant protected characteristic in respect of staff and others. - Marriage and civil partnership are not protected characteristics in relation to education or the provision of education or services to pupils, it is included however in relation to staff and others. - 7.5 Under the Act, it is also unlawful to subject pupils or staff to Harassment, or Victimisation.